scoheb/release-service-catalog/pipelines/managed/push-artifacts-to-cdn/README.md

 | trustedArtifactsDebug           | Flag to enable debug logging in trusted artifacts.
 Set to a non-empty string to enable                                              | Yes      | ""                                                        |
 | dataDir                         | The location where data will be stored                                                                                              | Yes      | /var/workdir/release                                      |

+## Changes in 2.0.1
+* Fixed trusted artifacts references throughout the pipeline
+* Corrected `sourceDataArtifact` references in task parameters
+* Updated `update-cr-status` task to use `resultArtifacts` parameter instead of `sourceDataArtifact`
+* Fixed task execution order to ensure `update-cr-status` runs after all required results are available

 ## Changes in 2.0.0
 * **BREAKING**: Migrated to trusted artifacts architecture for enhanced security and traceability
 * Added trusted artifacts parameters: `ociStorage`, `orasOptions`, `trustedArtifactsDebug`, `dataDir`